 The RØDECaster Pro has become a popular device for podcasters.
 In this article we’ll show you how to connect it to your PC or Mac with the correct settings, make a high quality call with Cleanfeed, and go through some best practices that are specific to this device.

 There is a specific setting in order to ensure that the RØDECaster Pro is set up in a way where you can send/receive audio without any adverse effects, such as echoing.
 It’s known as USB Mix-minus.

 USB Mix-minus option will ensure that any audio sent to your RØDECaster Pro unit isn’t then sent back again to Cleanfeed.
 If this setting was off, then the result would be the guest audio returning to themselves, which would be disruptive.

 Use the menu to select: Settings, Advanced, Audio, Processing.
 Then, ensure USB Mix-minus is on.

 Now that you have your hardware setup with Cleanfeed, it’s time to connect to your guest.
-Do this in the regular way on Cleanfeed; if you are making your first connection why not look at making your first interview
+Do this in the regular way on Cleanfeed; if you are making your first connection why not look at making your first session

 Once your remote guests are connected, you should now hear them on your RØDECaster Pro by bringing up the USB fader.
 Your guests will be able to interact with all the other participants.